-17. A Police Officer, Police Community Support Officer or Authorised Person from the Council may issue a fixed penalty notice to any person he or she believes has committed an offence under section 63 or 67 of the Act.
+20. A constable, or a person authorised by the Council for this purpose, may issue a fixed penalty notice to any person he or she believes has committed an offence under section 63 or 67 of the Act.
 The person will then have 14 days to pay a fixed penalty of £100.
 If payment is received within 14 days they will not be prosecuted.